debona/ShellBox/README.md

 Make `complex.sb` executable: `chmod 755 complex.sb`

-Now you can execute `complex` commands:
+Now you can execute `complex` commands in your console:

 	$ complex.sb print `seq 1 3`
 	 ● 1